CoFH/StellarExpansion/main/cofh_stellar_expansion/readme.txt

 [1]	This is intentional and not a bug.
 When you mark a world as prominent,
 	the local ethos may begin to become more relevant and disparate in the context of your empire.

+[2] These technologies are unlocked via Special Projects which appear after the
+	crisis fleets have been engaged in battle with your forces.
+Once unlocked, the technologies can be researched normally and/or completed by destroying crisis ships in combat.